FranciscaDB/Platforms/JetROS/README.md

 🔳 Launch the GUI from a robot or from a computer configured with ROS 2 and that has the same ROS ID.

-And with this, you'll be able to use the JETBOT platform.
+And with this, you'll be able to use the JETROS platform.